tmssoftware/smartsetup/doc/source/guide/creating-bundles.md

 ### **dependencies** section

 Here you define which product your product depends on.
-While SmartSetup build in parallel, it guarantees that those products will be fully compiled before yours starts compiling, and their library paths will be passed to compile your product.
+While SmartSetup builds in parallel, it guarantees that those products will be fully compiled before yours starts compiling, and their library paths will be passed to compile your product.

 ## Binary distributions